wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-NGFB Open Graph+ adds header tags (Open Graph, Twitter Cards and Rich Pins) to your webpages, in order to improve Google Search results and social sharing posts on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- an essential plugin for every WordPress website.
+NGFB Open Graph+ adds header HTML tags (Open Graph, Twitter Cards and Rich Pins) to your webpages in order to improve Google Search results and social sharing posts on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- an essential plugin for every WordPress website.

 = Recent Reviews =